Learning incomplete factorization preconditioners for GMRES: Proofs

 These properties, when combined with the fact that the singular values of a triangular matrix coincide with the absolute value of its diagonal elements, allow us to derive the following upper bound on the spectral norm of the preconditioner $\mP$:

 Combining this bound on $\|\mP^{-1} \|_2$ with the previous inequality, we obtain:

-\myparagraph{Proof of Lemma~\ref{lemma:smallest}} In the second Lemma, we show how to obtain a lower bound on the smallest singular value of the preconditioned system.
-Our goal is to maximize this bound as it allows us to increase the small singular values of the preconditioned system.
+\myparagraph{Proof of Lemma~\ref{lemma:smallest}} In the second lemma, we show how to obtain a lower bound on the smallest singular value of the preconditioned system and it is derived as follows:

 Previous learned preconditioner approaches in the literature \citep{li2023learning, trifonov2024learning} used the following additional steps to obtain a weaker bound on the smallest singular value of the system: